-If you are accessing our equipment through your DOM membership, all material you create using DOM equipment must be non-commercial in nature and be submitted to air on our channels with a Creative Commons Attribution-Noncommercial-Share Alike license.
+If you are accessing our equipment through your DOM membership, all material you create using DOM equipment must be non-commercial in nature and be submitted to air on our station.
 If your material is commercial in nature and/or cannot air on our station, you must rent our equipment at the Commercial Rental Rates.

 If you are accessing our equipment through your DOM membership, NEITHER YOU NOR YOUR CREW MAY BE PAID TO PRODUCE YOUR VIDEO PROJECT.
 If you are getting paid to use DOM equipment you must rent the equipment at the Commercial Rental Rates.
 Exceptions are made for the staff of nonprofit organizations.
 Please see staff for more information.

 Uncertified people cannot touch DOM equipment except where the shadow policies apply, see #3, Studio Membership.